Roasted Oolong Tea

 It is always assumed that tea is something grown, produced, and perfected in Asia.
 It is never considered that we in the west will ever be able attain the tea master’s touch.
 It may be a long time before tea can be referred to as a local product here in New England, but by developing our own roasting methods, we can truly say that these teas are, at least in part, hand crafted in Vermont.
 Just like local coffee roasters and beer brewers have already done, we can develop our own local tea culture and encourage active experimentation and creativity in the art of tea.
 Our house roasted oolongs are just the beginning!

 About the Author

-An avid traveler, reluctant adventurer, and a lover of all things tea with over 10 years of experience in the tea business.
+An avid traveler, reluctant adventurer, and a lover of all things tea.